 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes Leases in the Philippines often contain a mutual warranty of the landlord and the tenant that the performance of the lease would not violate any law or regulation.
 A landlord may use such warranty as basis for requiring a tenant to comply with all "legal obligations".
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 Costs would usually be recoverable from the tenant.
 Typically, the list and rate of service charges are open/variable, so the costs may be added if incurred in accordance with the principles of good estate management.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 Yes, the tenant may have to continue to pay.
 Leases in the Philippines do not normally contain a rent suspension clause.
 However, where applicable, force majeure may possibly be invoked to suspend the payment of rent.
-4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
-Yes A keep-open covenant is standard in retail leases.
-However, a tenant cannot be compelled to keep the premises open for trading contrary to any government or regulatory order.
+4 Is it common for leases to contain a tenant's Yes government or regulatory order.